JoaoDMFerraz/rooster-game/README.md

 # rooster-game
-Just a normal rooster game to practice python programming
+Just a normal rooster game that i created to practice python programming.
+Each number from 1 to 9 equals to a spot in the square of the game.